kshjessica/study_Recoil-Learn-Course/README.md

 ## Issues

-yarn start failed on Node v17.3.0
+-   yarn start failed on Node v17.3.0 → had to downgrade to Node v16.14.2
-→ had to downgrade to Node v16.14.2
+-   potential security vulnerabilities in dependencies